psychemedia/eurydice-resources/resources/eurydice_bodies_funerals_and_memorials.md

 ---
 TEXT

-As befitted his rank as an officer, Lieutenant Burney's funeral, and a brief bioography of him, were reported, along with a futher favourable testimonial regarding Captain Ferrier.
+As befitted his rank as an officer, Lieutenant Burney's funeral, and a brief bioography of him, were reported, along with a further favourable testimonial regarding Captain Ferrier.

 Noting how grim the task of identifying the bodies must be, one of the juror's hoped that those to whom the task fell would be paid appropriately, a sentiment the Coroner was happy to pass on, if so instructed.